AlainParadis/program-transformation/notes.md

 title: Notes
 order:
 ---
+#### Program Promo Notes

+-   During school visits, we'll need a way to collect key contact information from prospective applicants.
+Will the college want this information for the CRM, or can we deal with it at a program level?
+-   What are the important dates for applying to the 26F semester?
+-   Can we offer these students some type of advantage, since they're already in an arts program?

 #### Heather

+Sep 18, 2025

 -   What are your thoughts on the current state of the program?
 -   Does the college have a theory to explain the low enrolment numbers?